AndersDeath/diary2/000-current.md

 # 02 March - Thursday - Yerevan - 154 day of immigration

 I was in Podolog office today.
 I need to treat heel for about two weeks more.
 I visited Ineco office and they finally moved me to basic tariff which is much better.
 I have much more convenient conditions now.
+Besides that I finished three leetcode challenges.